Troyanovsky/vibe-coding-guide/en/Lesson_6_Frontend_Prompt.md

 This prompt is basically useless.
 The AI has to guess everything: What platform?
 What should it look like?
 How should the data be displayed?
 Where does the step count come from?
 Will this page be connected to other pages?
 It's like asking a contractor to "build me a room" without any blueprints, specifications, or even telling them what the room is for.

 ### Good Prompt Example
 "For iOS, using SwiftUI, I want a pedometer home screen that prominently displays the user's current step count.
 This count should be large, centered, and updated in real-time.
 Around the step count, there should be a circular progress bar (like Apple's Activity rings) that visually fills as the user approaches their daily step goal.
-Below the main display, show the remaining steps to goal, distance walked, and calories burned in smaller, legible text.
+Below the main display, show the remaining steps to the goal, distance walked, and calories burned in smaller, legible text.
 A bottom navigation bar should provide access to 'History' and 'Settings'.
-For font, use SF Pro Display and for icons use SF Symbols."
+For font, use SF Pro Display, and for icons use SF Symbols."

 Now *that's* a prompt that gives the AI everything it needs to build something useful.